 Many atheists find other reasons for their morality – many simply acknowledging that harming others isn’t nice.
 People and animals don’t like to suffer harm, so we prefer to minimise that.
 It seems a very simple idea, but it’s amazing how far you can go with just that basic starting point.
-And it also avoids the need to punish people for daft reasons – like having sex outside marriage, for not being heterosexual, for drinking, for eating pork, for working on the Sabbath.
+And it also avoids the need to punish people for daft reasons – such as for having sex outside marriage, for not being heterosexual, for drinking, for working on the Sabbath.

 [In the UK the Shops Bill 1986 was defeated; the Sunday Trading Act 1994 eventually introduced limited Sunday trading … so strong was Christianity’s hold over British life.
 Now we’re finding we have to start again, with Islam.]

 Many atheists want to live by their own moral ideals, and many collect these ideas about living a moral life into a set of codes.
 It’s not that these codes are necessary, but they are helpful in declaring some minimal set of behaviours we agree to abide by.

 And one example of such a guide is the Humanist Manifesto.
 Take a look at it.
 You’ll find no diktats about women being lesser than men, or how to deal with the evil of homosexuality, or what the best way is to kill apostates.
 Humanists don’t have to look for ‘nuance’ and ‘scholarship’ to explain away inconvenient passages ‘revealed’ through some desert warlord or hippy.